isaacl16/abc-book-backend/README.md

 The Verify Signature requires a secret key.
 Use the JWT_SIGNING_KEY in the .env for this.
 (You should never expose your secret key)

 Ensure to include the token in request headers.
-It should look something like this
 ```
-{
 Authorization: Bearer <JWT>
-}
 ```

 ## Project Structure